Subchapter 5 vs. Traditional Ch 11 Bankruptcy

 Appointment of a Standing Trustee

-In a traditional Chapter 11 bankruptcy, a trustee is only appointed if there is cause — usually in the event of gross misconduct or fraud.
-Under Subchapter 5, a standing trustee is automatically appointed, though the business still retains control of all assets and operations.
+In Chapter 11, a trustee is not automatically appointed over the business, like in Chapter 7 cases.
+Moreover, in a traditional Chapter 11 bankruptcy, a trustee is only appointed if there is cause — usually in the event of gross misconduct or fraud.
+Under Subchapter 5, a standing trustee is automatically appointed, but the business still retains control over all assets and operations.

-Under Subchapter 5, the trustee does not control or override the owner but instead works to assist the court or the business’s attorney with items that help the small business bankruptcy stay on track.
-They may do things like account for property, review the company's business operations and financial condition, or report any misconduct.
+More specifically, under Subchapter 5, the trustee does not control or override the owner but instead works to assist the court or the business’s attorney with items that help the small business bankruptcy stay on track.
+They may do things like account for property, review a company's model or financial condition, or report misconduct.
 In general, the trustee is there to facilitate a smooth process.
 Again, this is done in an attempt to make reorganization more feasible for small businesses.

 Who is Qualified for a Chapter 11, Subchapter 5 Bankruptcy?

-If your business is considering bankruptcy, or if you're an accountant looking into options for a client, Subchapter 5 bankruptcy is a useful option that many still don't know enough about.
+If your business is considering bankruptcy, or if you're an accountant looking into options for a client, Subchapter 5 bankruptcy can be a powerful option that many don't know enough about.
 It can provide the same benefits of a traditional Chapter 11 bankruptcy — the chance for a business to reorganize its finances and become profitable again — at a significantly reduced cost and shortened timeline.
 Wondering if the business you have in mind qualifies?

 Here are the requirements for a Subchapter 5 bankruptcy:

-2. The business must also be pursuing business activities and
+- The business must be open and be pursuing business activities and

 Most clients that The Lane Law Firm has worked with in a bankruptcy capacity lately have fallen well within these requirements, making it a useful option for many American businesses still working to get back on their feet after the global pandemic.